AVORIAZ 1800 HISTORY

 Avoriaz 1800 has always attracted the media thanks to a whole host of original features but also to innovations in terms of public relations.
 Many stars were frequenting the resort, which was beginning to achieve world fame.
 But that wasn’t enough for Gérard Brémond, who wanted his resort to benefit from even greater media exposure.
 The promoter went to great efforts to quickly build the resort’s reputation, and the Fantasy Film Festival was born.
 Avoriaz became the first tourist destination to adopt an event-driven marketing strategy.

-Like pioneers, his team went in search of quality films and spent 20 years viewing thousands of them from all over the world in the aim of finding some rare gems to screen before an increasingly large audience.
+Like pioneers, his team went in search of quality films and spent 20 years viewing thousands of them from all over the world with the aim of finding some rare gems that will be shown to a growing audience.
 Avoriaz 1800 struck lucky when, alongside three Italian films and four American productions, a young American filmmaker’s first creation was screened.
 With this « exceptional thriller » about a lorry that tries relentlessly to run a man over, the festival makes cinema history.

 Steven Spielberg’s « Duel » won the festival’s Grand Prix.
 For the entire week of the festival, television channels competed fiercely to broadcast, live from Avoriaz, anything from variety shows to the news.
 Any excuse was good enough to move heavy technical equipment to 1,800 metres above sea level, not to mention the special guests who travelled all the way from Paris for the occasion.